- If you’d like to fill out an electronic pledge card for your planned giving in 2020, you can do so here.

 - If you’d like to make an electronic donation to St. Matthew’s Church, you can do so here.

-- Steps to set up your online giving account can be found here.
+- Steps to set up your online giving for 2020 can be found here.

 Our participation in the mission of the church is not just for our own benefit; it is our part of the mission and work of the church.
 Think of the church as a canoe and of each member as an oarsman.
 When all row in harmony, the mission of the church moves forward efficiently and effectively.
 When some choose not to row, others have to row harder to make up for those who do not row.